Pharmaceutical industry response to the war in Ukraine

 - Donated $10 million to support humanitarian assistance work and continuing to honor non-profit partner product requests in support of the crisis, as well as local fundraising efforts.

 - Supplied our medicines and medical devices in the region.

 - Suspended the supply of our personal care products in Russia.

 - Suspended enrollment of clinical trials in Russia.

 We will continue to monitor the need for humanitarian relief in the region and provide support to people impacted by the war.

 Almirall stands in solidarity with everyone who is suffering first-hand the consequences of the conflict and humanitarian crisis in Ukraine.

-As a company we are also committed to helping the humanitarian relief efforts and we have launched the giving campaign “Together with Ukraine” that is matching employee donations globally.
-All funds raised will be donated to the Spanish Red Cross (Cruz Roja Española), who will support the Ukrainian Red Cross response as well as regional Red Cross efforts in neighbouring countries.
+As a company we are also committed to helping the humanitarian relief efforts and we have launched the giving campaign “Together with Ukraine” that has matched employee donations globally.
+All funds raised have been donated to the Spanish Red Cross (Cruz Roja Española), who is supporting the Ukrainian Red Cross response as well as regional Red Cross efforts in neighbouring countries.

-Almirall is also accelerating donations of relevant medicines to NGOs operating in Ukraine and bordering countries.
-In the next few days, we will send a total of more than 150,000 units of relevant medicines.
+Almirall has also accelerated donations of relevant medicines to NGOs operating in Ukraine and bordering countries.
+We have offered a total of more than 150,000 units of relevant medicines.

 As a global biopharmaceutical company, we uphold respect for fundamental human rights around the world as part of our purpose to improve people’s lives.